Shared Island Project

 To the Power of 3

-‘To the Power of 3’ which is led by Tallaght Community Arts is a creative exchange between young people in Derry, Dublin and Wexford.
-The project will utilise performance to explore the importance of cultural connection, diversity, pride of place and what it means to be a young person on the island of Ireland today.
+‘To the Power of 3’ is a creative exchange between young people from Derry/Londonderry, Tallaght and Enniscorthy, Co.
+Wexford.
+The project utilises performance to explore the importance of cultural connection, diversity, pride of place, and what it means to be a young person on the island of Ireland today.

 Our partners:

-Creative Places Mac Uíllíam - 20 young participants from Mac Uíllíam Estate, Tallaght and surrounding area are participating in the project.
-Their work is facilitated by Freshly Ground Theatre artists Bronwen Barrett and Michelle Henry, supported by coordinator Jennifer Webster
+Creative Places Mac Uíllíam - from Mac Uíllíam Estate, Tallaght and surrounding area, facilitated by Freshly Ground Theatre artists Bronwen Barrett and Michelle Henry, supported by coordinator Jennifer Webster.

 creativeplacesmacuilliam.ie

-Creative Places Enniscorthy - 20 young participants from Enniscorthy, Wexford are participating in the project.
-Their work is facilitated by Fintan Kelly and Anita Petry, supported by coordinator Deryn O'Callaghan.
+Creative Places Enniscorthy - from Enniscorthy, Co.
+Wexford, facilitated by Fintan Kelly and Anita Petry, supported by coordinator Deryn O'Callaghan.

 creativeplacesenniscorthy.ie

-FUSE and Waterside Neighbourhood Partnership - 20 young participants from Derry, Londonderry are participating in the project.
-Their work is facilitated by the Makey Uppers artists Sorcha Shanahan and Gemma Walker Farren supported by FUSE Arts.
+FUSE and Waterside Neighbourhood Partnership - from Derry/Londonderry, facilitated by the Makey Uppers artists Sorcha Shanahan and Gemma Walker Farren supported by coordinators Aoife Boyle and Zoë McSparron.

 waterside-neighbourhood-partnership